kannibalox/pyrosimple/docs/advanced.md

 ones that you can add yourself.

-It runs in the background parallel to rTorrent and has its own scheduler to run automation jobs similar to rTorrent\'s `schedule` command --- one of the jobs does start stopped items in a controlled fashion, that is the queue manager part.
+It runs in the background parallel to rTorrent and has its own scheduler to run automation jobs similar to rTorrent's `schedule` command --- one of the jobs does start stopped items in a controlled fashion, that is the queue manager part.